xytosis/dataworx/README.md

 # Architecture

-Floworx is a an architecture for Streaming Analytics with a flexible way to build Machine Learning pipelines as well as provide polyglot persistence.
+Dataworx is a an architecture for Streaming Analytics with a flexible way to build Machine Learning pipelines as well as provide polyglot persistence.
 The current version supports NoSQL, HDFS and Graph DBs.
-Floworx borrows from the [Lambda Architecture](https://en.wikipedia.org/wiki/Lambda_architecture), but focuses more on the Speed Layer.
+Dataworx borrows from the [Lambda Architecture](https://en.wikipedia.org/wiki/Lambda_architecture), but focuses more on the Speed Layer.

 The following is an implementation of this architecture (version 1.0) which supports the following: